 The Monstera Deliciosa is a climbing plant that enjoys ascending vertical surfaces.
-This plant needs some form of support in order to grow tall, which is why you have to bind it to a pole or any other support.
+This plant needs some support to grow tall, so you have to bind it to a pole or any other support.

 How Much Light Does a Monstera Deliciosa Need?

 The Monstera Deliciosa is a rainforest plant that enjoys being under bright indirect sunlight.
 The optimal light for a Monstera is around 200-400 FC (foot-candles) or 2000-4300 lux.
-If you are using grow lights, the emitted color should be as close to daylight as possible.
+If you use grow lights, the emitted color should be as close to daylight as possible.
 Aim for 5500 degrees Kelvin.

 How much light for Monstera Deliciosa

-Monstera deliciosa is an adaptive species and can survive well under lower light conditions as well.
-This plant mostly grows under the rainforest canopy and uses its aerial roots to climb up trees towards the sunlight.
+Monstera deliciosa is an adaptive species and can survive well under lower light conditions.
+This plant mostly grows under the rainforest canopy and uses its aerial roots to climb up trees toward the sunlight.

-Too much direct sunlight is harmful to Monstera Deliciosa since it can burn the leaves and causes brown spots.
+Too much direct sunlight harms Monstera Deliciosa since it can burn the leaves and causes brown spots.

 5 Signs That Show Your Monstera Deliciosa Needs More Light

-Leggy is the term used to describe a plant that is stretched out or etiolated.
-If your plant becomes leggy, then it will have long and weak petioles, which are the stalks that connect the leaf to the stem.
+Leggy is the term used to describe a stretched or etiolated plant.
+If your plant becomes leggy, it will have long and weak petioles, the stalks that connect the leaf to the stem.

 This elongation occurs because your plant is trying to reach out for a light source, and because of this elongation, your plant looks untidy and unkempt.
 To solve this issue, you have to provide your plant with some support with the help of a pole.

-Once elongation occurs, you must prune the unhealthy leaves and move your plant to an area where it receives enough sunlight.
+Once elongation occurs, you must prune the unhealthy leaves and move your plant to an area with enough sunlight.

 If your Monstera Deliciosa is kept in the dark corner of your house, then you will notice that the soil never becomes dry.
-If you are not over-watering your plants, but the soil is remaining saturated, then this is due to a lack of sunlight.
+If you are not over-watering your plants, but the soil remains saturated, this is due to a lack of sunlight.

-Sunlight is one of the three main ingredients required by plants to make food for themselves, and this food making process is known as photosynthesis.
-If your plant is not being provided with enough sunlight, photosynthesis cannot occur, and the roots will not absorb the water from the soil.
+Sunlight is one of the three main ingredients plants require to make food for themselves, and this food-making process is known as photosynthesis.
+If your plant is not provided with enough sunlight, photosynthesis cannot occur, and the roots will not absorb the water from the soil.

-However, there are other factors that can cause the soil to remain moist for a long period of time.
+However, other factors can cause the soil to remain moist for a long period of time.
 If your plant is not provided with proper drainage holes in the pot, then the soil can become dense and overly wet.

-If your Monstera Deliciosa lacks fenestrations (natural holes in leaves), then it is a sign that your plant needs more sunlight.
-Your Monstera Deliciosa should always have fenestrated leaves if it is two to three years old; a lack of it shows that something is wrong with your plant.
+If your Monstera Deliciosa lacks fenestrations (natural holes in leaves), it is a sign that your plant needs more sunlight.
+Your Monstera Deliciosa should always have fenestrated leaves if it is two to three years old; lacking it shows something is wrong with your plant.

 However, young Monstera Deliciosa does not fenestrate no matter how much sunlight you provide it.
 If your plant is less than two years old and does not have fenestrated leaves, then there is no reason to panic.